The MS Diet

 Quinoa, brown/wild/basmati rice (the unrefined the better), corn, quinoa, buckwheat, millet, amaranth, teff, sorghum.

 Foods To Avoid:

 I have not included chicken and eggs in this MS diet plan.
 Some professionals advise against them because of their saturated fat content.
 Others are happy for their patients to have 1-2 servings a week.
+If you must have eggs, only eat the whites as the yolks contain a large amount of saturated fat.
 This is a case where you need to decide what works for your body.
 Test them out and if your symptoms worsen then exclude them.
 Personally, I have decided to give these up.

 MS Diet Alternatives:

 I have discovered for myself that I dont react well to citrus fruits – they directly affect my MS symptoms.
 This is common with some MS’ers, so if thats you, its best to avoid them entirely.